prjgrl/PRJGRL/README.md

         </p>

            <p>
-            <b> K and F Coffee Roasters: </b>
+            <b> K&F Coffee Roasters: </b>
-              Located in Portland, K and F values community involvment and is known for supporting, engaging, and giving back to organizations across the U.S.
+              Located in Portland, K&F values community involvment and is known for supporting, engaging, and giving back to organizations across the U.S.
                 <a href="http://kfcoffee.com/about-privatelabel/">K&F Coffee Roasters</a>
         </p>